A class in C# is a data type that defines a set of fields, properties, methods, and events that represent a concept or entity in the real world.

 - stringSendEmail()

 The fields represent the variables or data that are part of a class.
-These can be of different types, such as integers, strings, booleans, etc. Fields are how we store information within a class and allow us to manipulate it according to our needs.
+These can be of different types, such as integers, strings, booleans, etc. Fields are the way we store information within a class and allow us to manipulate it according to our needs.

 The properties are a way to access and modify the fields of a class.
 They allow us to set rules and validations for data access, preventing unwanted or incorrect changes.
-Properties are a layer of abstraction that simplifies the handling of fields and provides us with flexibility in how we interact with them.
+Properties provide an abstraction layer that facilitates the management of fields and offers flexibility in how we interact with them.

 Basic Example